danbauman77/tophat/README.md

 <p><h2><strong>What Else Should I Know About This Data?</strong></h2></p>

 <p>Only non-government entities are required to submit "top hat statements" to DOL.
-That means publicly traded companies, privately held companies, and private, non-profit companies (hereafter all referred to collectively as "private companies").</p>
+That includes publicly traded companies, privately held companies, and private, non-profit companies (hereafter all referred to collectively as "private companies").</p>

 <p>To avoid all the regulation and scrutiny that comes with ERISA, these private companies must submit a "top hat statement" to DOL within 120 days of the top hat plan's establishment date.
 In practice, this "statement" takes the form of:</p>